Comic Book: Malibu Comics Mortal Kombat

 - The Chosen One: Surprisingly not Liu Kang at first.
 The Shaolin Monks first place their hope in Sing and Sang, but Liu Kang convinces them to let him join the tournament as well.

-- Curbstomp Battle: Sub-Zero faces a six-armed Shokan called Grum...and beats him in about half a second by freezing and kicking him.
+- Curbstomp Battle: Sub-Zero faces a six-armed Shokan called Grum...and beats him in about half a second by freezing and kicking him into a million pieces.

-- Did You Just Flip Off Cthulhu?: Goro decides not to fight the chaos god Zaggot and turns his back on him, choosing instead to fulfill his duty as MK champion and get back to Shang Tsung's island.
-Without the chaos of battle to thrive upon, Zaggot shrinks down and down til Goro simply eats him.
-Not that this kills Zaggot but still.
+- Did You Just Flip Off Cthulhu?: Goro decides not to fight the chaos god Zaggot and turns his back on him, choosing instead to fulfill his duty as MK Champion and get back to Shang Tsung's island.
+Without the chaos of battle to thrive upon, Zaggot shrinks and shrinks til Goro simply eats him.
+Not that this kills Zaggot, but still.

 - Fusion Dance: Sing and Sang could fuse into the warrior Siang.
-When Sang is killed during Goro's forceful separation of the brothers, though, Sing decides to permanently fuse with him thereafter.
+When Sang is killed during Goro's forceful separation of the brothers in Blood & Thunder.
+Sing eventually decides to permanently fuse with him thereafter.

 - Get It Over With: A heroic example from Sub-Zero in the last issue of Battlewave.
 When he sees Scorpion bearing down on him, he pretty much dares Scorpion to kill him dishonourably, since Sub-Zero's already pretty tired out from beating frigging Goro.
 Unfortunately it doesn't stop Scorpion immolating Sub-Zero...and THAT doesn't stop Sub-Zero from securing victory for Earthrealm by claiming Shao Kahn's dragon medallion.